Retention, engagement, monetization.

 Why is it an advantage?
 It all comes down to human understanding, and why we engage with certain experiences.

-Before we dive in, let’s give a quick definition of player engagement.
+Before we dive in, let’s give a quick definition of gamer engagement.

-While retention measures whether someone continues to play your game for a set period of time — daily, weekly, or monthly — player engagement measures how active they’ve been during that time.
+While retention measures whether someone continues to play your game for a set period of time — daily, weekly, or monthly — gamer engagement data measures how active they’ve been during that time.

-You can’t have retention without player engagement.
+You can’t have retention without gamer engagement.
 But high retention rates can mask low player engagement rates.

-On the other side of the coin, high player engagement is a strong predictor of high retention.
+On the other side of the coin, high gamer engagement is a strong predictor of high retention.

 This is why it’s essential to take engagement rates into account when measuring game success.